downinglab/phan-origer-adhesome-signaling/README.md

-# phan-adhesome-signaling
+# phan-origer-adhesome-signaling
-Code availability for Phan et al. 2024
+Code availability for Phan* and Origer* et al., _Mechanobiology_ 2026

 R scripts are organized by figure with small versions of our GEO datasets available.